 At some point - every day - we do it: we go to sleep.
 Generally, we are weary.
 We might have hearts of gratitude for that day’s bright moments or anticipation for the morrow's promise; our minds might be heavy with that day’s not-done's or the next days need-to-do's.

-But – at day’s end, we need rest.
-We need hope.
+But - at day’s end, we need rest.
+And we need hope.